SINGAPORE: Do you own your HDB flat or are you merely a lessee? This has resurfaced as a hot button topic in recent weeks.

 - Unlike private property owners, HDB flat buyers cannot initiate collective sales of their homes, unless picked under the Selective En Bloc Redevelopment Scheme (SERS).

 - HDB flat buyers also do not own a strata title for the land, and have no share of the land unlike private property sold under strata titles.
-This explains why HDB buyers are not able to sell their flats en bloc, unlike private property owners.
+This explains why HDB buyers are not able to sell their flats en bloc, unlike private property owners (see differences between SERS vs en bloc).

-IF HDB flats are leases, not ownerships, does that mean we should all sell our flats to buy private property instead?
+IF HDB flats are leases, not ownerships, does that mean we should all sell our flats to buy private condos in Singapore instead?

 Of course not – and here’s why: